 Like you, a millennial is an individual who has a life outside of work, and many of their lives include a family.
 They spend long hours at the office working, but they also value maintaining their own health and wellness.
 Including a gym or wellness program is not only an increasingly common office trend, it’s also the perfect way to show your potential and current employees you value them — by valuing what they value.

 Until a few months ago, some aspects of work have been at odds with the fast-paced change of technology and employee expectations.
 Flexible work schedules were for a limited few and seen as a perk.
 Legacy conference room technology was more of a frustration than a benefit.

 Armed with user friendly ways to efficiently navigate the office, greet a visiting client, book a desk ahead of time, or use conference room scheduling software to instantly find a meeting room — your millennial employees will be more engaged and productive.

-Here's the takeaway: Millennial employees will continue to guide progress within your organization.
+Here's the takeaway: Millennial and Gen Z employees will continue to guide progress within your organization.
 They're driven by the desire to make things more efficient and connected.
 They're also well-known for their part in helping their organizations establish and maintain a competitive edge.

-When you prioritize a safer and more connected workplace in your office design, you'll find the innovative millennial workforce you're looking for.
+When you prioritize a safer and more connected workplace in your office design, you'll find the innovative millennial and Gen Z workforce you're looking for.
 Get tips on keeping your employees engaged and avoiding burnout in our recent e-book - New Rules for Creating Workplace Happiness.